 Temperature is another important factor when making fermented foods.
 The bacteria that ferments the food and is needed for the digestive system thrives at certain temperatures but it will die if the mixture gets too hot.
 Always ensure that you stick to the temperature on your recipe.

-DO NOT consume any fermented foods that have mould on them, and no you cannot scrape of the mould as you never know how deep the roots of the mould are.
+DO NOT consume any fermented foods that have mold on them, and no you cannot scrape of the mold as you never know how deep the roots of the mold are.
 This is a type of fungi that is not suitable for the human digestive system.
-Some types of mould have been found to cause allergic reactions and respiratory problems, given the right conditions, they can produce "mycotoxins" which weaken the digestive system making you more susceptible to illnesses.
+Some types of mold have been found to cause allergic reactions and respiratory problems, given the right conditions, they can produce "mycotoxins" which weaken the digestive system making you more susceptible to illnesses.

 To keep track on when each food was fermented it is best to label it.
 This will help you keep track of what you are fermenting, and when your ferment is ready.